Brive logo

 Program Description

-The Program is designed to provide the students with the scientific and professional provisions of the Mechanical Engineering profession.
-The Program constitutes a balance between the academic and the practical directions.
-The program provides practical experience in the use of modern engineering instruments and reinforced understanding through computerized and other experimentation.
+The bachelor in Mechanical Engineering (BSc) provides practical experience in the use of modern engineering instruments and reinforces understanding through computerized and other experimentation.
 It prepares its graduates for direct employment as mechanical engineers and lays the foundation for further education.

 Entry Requirements